moj-analytical-services/splink_graph/README.md

 Cluster metrics usually have as an input a spark edgelist dataframe that also includes the component_id (cluster_id) where the edge is in.
 The output is a row of one or more metrics per cluster

 Cluster metrics currently offered:

-- diameter
+- diameter (largest shortest distance in a cluster)
-- transitivity
+- transitivity (or Global Clustering Coefficient in the related literature)
-- cluster triangle clustering coeff
+- cluster triangle clustering coeff (or Local Clustering Coefficient in the related literature)
-- cluster square clustering coeff
+- cluster square clustering coeff (useful for bipartite networks)
 - cluster node connectivity
-- edge connectivity
+- cluster edge connectivity
 - cluster efficiency
 - cluster modularity
 - cluster avg edge betweenness
-- cluster weisfeiler lehman graphhash
+- cluster weisfeiler lehman graphhash (in order to quickly test for graph homomorphisms)

 Cluster metrics are really helpful at finding the needle (of for example clusters with possible linking errors) in the haystack (whole set of clusters after the data linking process)